 The Jerome Lejeune Foundation is the world’s oldest and largest private funder of research into treatments for intellectual disabilities of genetic origin, especially, but not limited to, Down syndrome.
 The Foundation’s specific research interest is to discover a means of treating genetic intellectual disabilities in order to improve the memory, speech, and cognition of patients.

 Applicants must complete the Foundation’s grant application form and submit it along with all supporting documentation by the deadline stated below.
-The Jerome Lejeune Foundation’s Scientific Advisory Board will review applications and make recommendations for funding to the board of the Foundation.
-The Scientific Board reviews applications twice each year.
+The Jerome Lejeune Scientific Advisory Board will study your application and inform you of its decision.
+The Scientific Advisory Board reviews applications twice a year.

 For more information, please contact:

 Conseil Scientifique - Fondation Jérôme Lejeune